 Did you know there is more you could do to become happier than you are today?
-Yes indeed, and the secret lies in optimizing the so-called happy chemicals inside your body organs.
+Yes indeed, and the secret lies in optimizing the so-called happy chemicals, or the ‘feel-good‘ hormones, right inside your body!

 The happy chemicals are renowned for inducing positive sensations such as